 I have been thinking about shelters a lot lately.
 I’ve been moving now for pretty much a year.
 It’s crazy!
 I am ready to put some roots down and make a place feel like my own.
-When I lived in Chicago and had a steady apartment, I loved to style it and I had a pretty interesting collection of objects.
+When I lived in Chicago and had a steady apartment, I loved to style it, and I had a pretty impressive collection of objects.
 Each one had a sentimental story behind how it came to be mine.
-One of the down sides of moving abroad is that you have to pack up your entire life, put it in storage and make the gamble that you will find a place that feels like home to you again.
+One of the downsides of moving abroad is that you have to pack up your entire life, put it in storage and make the gamble that you will find a place that feels like home to you again.

 One of the objects I have been missing is my beach shelter.
 I used to love going to the beach on Lake Michigan.
-My friend, other Sarah (all women named Sarah have multiple friends with the same name and refer to them as other Sarah :), and I are very pale and absolutely need shelter from the sun.
-So I set out to make us a shelter that is attractive, easy to assemble and I wanted the surrounding nature to be part of it’s construction.
-After all we go to the beach to have a relaxing afternoon to cool off and watch the horizon.
+My friend, other Sarah (all women named Sarah have multiple friends with the same name and refer to them as other Sarah :), and I am very pale and need shelter from the sun.
+So I set out to make us a tent that is attractive, easy to assemble and I wanted the surrounding nature to be part of its construction.
+After all, we go to the beach to have a relaxing afternoon to cool off and watch the horizon.

 Photos by Emily Henson